English language: Stress, rhythm, and intonation

 Stress plays an important role in English.
 Certain syllables are stressed, while others are unstressed.
 Stress is a combination of duration, intensity, vowel quality, and sometimes changes in pitch.
 Stressed syllables are pronounced longer and louder than unstressed syllables, and vowels in unstressed syllables are frequently reduced while vowels in stressed syllables are not.

-Stress in English is phonemic.
+Stress in English is phonemic, gaining freedom and dynamicity once lost in Proto-Germanic through a majority of borrowings from non-Germanic languages.
 For instance, the word contract is stressed on the first syllable (/ˈkɒntrækt/ KON-trakt) when used as a noun, but on the last syllable (/kənˈtrækt/ kən-TRAKT-') for most meanings (for example, "reduce in size") when used as a verb.
 Here stress is connected to vowel reduction: in the noun "contract" the first syllable is stressed and has the unreduced vowel //ɒ//, but in the verb "contract" the first syllable is unstressed and its vowel is reduced to //ə//.
 Stress is also used to distinguish between words and phrases, so that a compound word receives a single stress unit, but the corresponding phrase has two: e.g. "a burnout" (/ˈbɜːrnaʊt/) versus "to burn out" (/ˈbɜːrn ˈaʊt/), and "a hotdog" (/ˈhɒtdɒg/) versus "a hot dog" (/ˈhɒt ˈdɒg/).

 In terms of rhythm, English is generally described as a stress-timed language, meaning that the amount of time between stressed syllables tends to be equal.
 Stressed syllables are pronounced longer, but unstressed syllables (syllables between stresses) are shortened.
 Vowels in unstressed syllables are shortened as well, and vowel shortening causes changes in vowel quality: vowel reduction.